judepayne/covid19-data/README.md

-#### Automated reconciliations comparing different covid19 outbreak data sources.
+### Automated econciliations of the different covid19 outbreak data sources.

 These reconciliations are done at *country level only* at the moment.